rk-lindsey/chimes_calculator/doc/source/chimesFF.rst

 int         get_chimes_3b_order               No arguments.
 Returns the three body order set by the parameter file. int         get_chimes_4b_order               No arguments.
 Returns the four body order set by the parameter file.

 double      get_chimes_max_2b_cutoff          No arguments.
-Returns the two body maximum outer cutoff. double      get_chimes_max_3b_cutoff          No arguments.
-Returns the three body maximum outer cutoff. double      get_chimes_max_4b_cutoff          No arguments.
-Returns the four body maximum outer cutoff.
+Returns the two body maximum outer cutoff set by the parameter file. double      get_chimes_max_3b_cutoff          No arguments.
+Returns the three body maximum outer cutoff set by the parameter file. double      get_chimes_max_4b_cutoff          No arguments.
+Returns the four body maximum outer cutoff set by the parameter file.

 void        chimes_compute_2b_props           ============  ===